 - Thorough permissions: Fine-grained control over what actions each API client can perform

-According to JWT security successful approaches research, when verifying or decrypting tokens, systems should always check the algorithm claim against a list of accepted algorithms to prevent potential vulnerabilities.
+Research on successful JWT security notes that when you verify or decrypt a token, you should always check the algorithm claim against a list of accepted algorithms to close off vulnerabilities.

 Quick Tip: When integrating with directory APIs, implement token validation that explicitly verifies the algorithm used, rather than blindly accepting whatever algorithm is specified in the token.
 This prevents potential downgrade attacks where a malicious actor could force the use of a weaker algorithm.